Wallnau / Fehmarn

 How long should I spend visiting?

-A visit typically lasts a few hours, allowing enough time to walk the trails and observe the wildlife.
+A visit to Wallnau typically lasts between two to four hours, allowing ample time to explore the paths and observe wildlife.

 Is photography allowed?

-Yes, photography is permitted, but it is recommended to keep a respectful distance from wildlife to avoid disturbing them.
+Yes, photography is allowed in the reserve, but it is essential to maintain a respectful distance from wildlife to avoid disturbing their natural behaviors.

 Are there guided tours?